Tyszowce: Jewish Community

 The Jewish population numbered 2,454 Jews in 1921.
-In October, 1939 the village was occupied by the Nazis.
+In October, 1939 the village was occupied by Germans.
 About 1,000 Jews fled across the Bug River to the Soviet Union.
 In 1940, a forced labor camp was established in Tyszowce.
-During the night of April 16, 1942, the Nazis launched a massive execution of Jews in Tyszowce.
+During the night of April 16, 1942, SS troops, Gestapo and German police launched a massive execution of Jews in Tyszowce.
 Jews were brought to the square before the former public bath, where several hundred Jews were shot.
 The Nazis threw the corpses into a ditch.
-In 1942, about 2,000 Jews altogether, including some from Czechoslovakia, were deported to the Bełżec extermination camp.
+In 1942, about 2,000 Jews altogether, including some from German-occupied Czechoslovakia, were deported to the Bełżec extermination camp.
 Another 150 Tyszowce Jews were deported to the Zamość labor camp.
 According to some sources, between June 1942 and the end of 1943, approximately 1,000 Jews from Tyszowce and surrounding towns were executed.
 Only a handful of Tyszowce Jews survived the war.